epage/cargo-script-mvs/0000-cargo-script.md

   later add support for including them in a workspace.
 - `package.edition = <current>` to avoid always having to add an embedded manifest at the cost of potentially breaking scripts on rust upgrades
   - Warn when `edition` is unspecified.
-While with `cargo-eval` this will be silenced by default, users wanting stability are also likely to be using other commands, like `cargo test` and will see it.
+While with single-file packages this will be silenced by default, users wanting stability are also likely to be using other commands, like `cargo test` and will see it.